Binary Tree Recursive/Level Traversal

 .
 Each time the traverse

-function is entered, it first recursively traverses the left child node until it encounters a null pointer and cannot move, then it is the turn to move towards the right child node once.
+function is entered, it first traverses to the left child.
+Only when it cannot go left anymore does it turn to the right child.

 function to recursively traverse root.right